Provable Reward-Agnostic Preference-Based Reinforcement Learning: Abstract

 \section{Abstract}

-Reinforcement Learning with Human Feedback (RLHF) is a paradigm in which an RL agent learns to optimize a task using pair-wise preference-based feedback over trajectories, rather than explicit reward signals.
-While RLHF has demonstrated practical success in fine-tuning language models, existing empirical work does not address the challenge of how to efficiently sample trajectory pairs for querying human feedback.
-In this study, we propose an efficient sampling approach to acquiring exploratory trajectories that enable accurate learning of hidden reward functions before collecting any human feedback.
-Theoretical analysis demonstrates that our algorithm requires less human feedback for learning the optimal policy under preference-based models with linear parameterization and unknown transitions, compared to the existing literature.
-Specifically, our framework can incorporate linear and low-rank MDPs.
-Additionally, we investigate RLHF with action-based comparison feedback and introduce an efficient querying algorithm tailored to this scenario.
+Preference-based Reinforcement Learning (PbRL) is a paradigm in which an RL agent learns to optimize a task using pair-wise preference-based feedback over trajectories, rather than explicit reward signals.
+While PbRL has demonstrated practical success in fine-tuning language models, existing theoretical work focuses on regret minimization and fails to capture most of the practical frameworks.
+In this study, we fill in such a gap between theoretical PbRL and practical algorithms by proposing a theoretical reward-agnostic PbRL framework where exploratory trajectories that enable accurate learning of hidden reward functions are acquired before collecting any human feedback.
+Theoretical analysis demonstrates that our algorithm requires less human feedback for learning the optimal policy under preference-based models with linear parameterization and unknown transitions, compared to the existing theoretical literature.
+Specifically, our framework can incorporate linear and low-rank MDPs with efficient sample complexity.
+Additionally, we investigate reward-agnostic RL with action-based comparison feedback and introduce an efficient querying algorithm tailored to this scenario.